-Recipes Roundup: Here’s a scrumptious selection of Japanese salad recipes to wow your guests at a party!
+Recipes Roundup: Here’s a scrumptious selection of Japanese salad recipes you can make and enjoy year-round.

 Regardless of the season, most Japanese meals are served with a salad to keep things in balance.
 A well-compose salad refreshes your palate, provides a pop of color, and its crisp flavors enhance everything else on the table.